ryan-dayrit/music-service/README.md

 # music-service
-practice Golang application for gRPC, REST, Kafka, PostgreSQL
+practice Golang application for gRPC, REST, Kafka, PostgreSQL, Protobuf

-# Processing flow
+# Processing Flow
+Components
+1. PostgreSQL database in minikube
+2. Kafka in docker
+3. gRPC API (internal)
+4. REST API (external)
+5. Kafka consumer

 Writes
 1. REST API POST/PUT receiver for json payloads
 2. REST API publishes proto to Kafka
-3. Kafka consumer consumes the proto and stores in PostgreSQL
+3. Kafka consumer consumes the proto from kafka and creates/updates PostgreSQL

 Reads
-1. gRPC API which reads from the PostgreSQL database and returns protos in json format
+1. gRPC API which reads from the PostgreSQL database using Sqlx framework and returns protos in json format
+2. REST API which reads from the PostgreSQL database using ORM Go framework and returns protos in json format

-CLI Testers
+# CLI Testers
 1. REST API client which sends POST/PUT requests
 2. gRPC API client which calls gRPC API and prints response
 3. Kakfa producer which sends marshalled protos to the Kafka topic
-4. PostgreSQL client which reads the PostgreSQL database direcly
+4. PostgreSQL client which reads gets all albums from the PostgreSQL database direcly
+5. PostgreSQL client which reads gets album by id from the PostgreSQL database direcly
+6. PostgreSQL client which inserts PostgreSQL database direcly
+7. REST API client which sends put/post requests to REST API album endpoint
+8. REST API client which sends put/post requests to REST API albums endpoint

 # rest api using Fiber
   * https://dev.to/koddr/build-a-restful-api-on-go-fiber-postgresql-jwt-and-swagger-docs-in-isolated-docker-containers-475j